cinc2023/cinc2023.github.io/pages/venue.md

 ![Tech Square](/assets/img/venue.jpeg)<br/>

 <a name="top"></a>CinC 2023 will be mostly held in the Midtown neighborhood of Atlanta, GA, USA, which is easily accessible from the [Atlanta's Hartsfield-Jackson Atlanta International Airport](#airport).
 The [conference venue](#venue), [hotels](../travel/#hotel), many restaurants and cultural institutions, and convenient [public transportation](#airport) are a short walk from each other in Midtown Atlanta.
-The below [maps](#maps) show how easy it is for you to attend the conference and explore Atlanta.
+The below [map](#maps) show how easy it is for you to attend the conference and explore Atlanta.

 ## Venue: the Global Learning Center